-Date: , 2000
+Date: [__________] May 31, 2000

 Reference is made to that certain Demand Note dated the date hereof and executed by Sponsor (the ADemand Note@).
-The Trust hereby gives notice to Sponsor that pursuant to an Assignment dated the date hereof (a copy of which is attached hereto) Danno , L.L.C. has assigned to the Trust as its ultimate economic owner, all of its rights to deliver notices demanding payment (but not its right to receive payment) under the Demand Note pursuant to Section 3 of the Demand Note.
+The Trust hereby gives notice to Sponsor that pursuant to an Assignment dated the date hereof (a copy of which is attached hereto) Danno I II, L.L.C. has assigned to the Trust as its ultimate economic owner, all of its rights to deliver notices demanding payment (but not its right to receive payment) under the Demand Note pursuant to Section 3 of the Demand Note.

 IN WITNESS WHEREOF, the Trust and the Sponsor have executed this Notice of Assignment as of the day and year first above written.